dizmo/Accordion/README.md

 </div>
 ```

-As you see the structure is straight forward: Each panel has an `header` and a
+As you see the structure is straight forward: Each panel has a `header` and a
 `body`; each `header` has an `active content` and a (passive) `content` where
 each header `content` has an `icon` and a `text`.
 Finally, each `body` as a
-`content` which can be filled a custom payload.
+`content` which can be filled with a custom payload.

 Please note that panel `#1` has `data-state='active'` causing the panel to be
-shown by default: without any such `data-state` set to `active` by default the
+shown by default: without any such `data-state` set to `active`, by default the
 list of all panels would be shown instead.

 Structure: Unlisted panels